Salt Lake, Garfield and Western Railway: Motive power

 The only electric freight locomotive was No. 401, former Salt Lake & Utah 104, purchased in 1946.
 A total of six powered McGuire-Cummings interurban cars were delivered in 1918, which were also used to haul freight.
 Two of the MucGuire-Cummings cars, when operated in Multiple Unit, could pull 40 fully loaded boxcars.
 The electric equipment ran on a charge of 1500 volts, delivered via single-suspension double-line poles.

-A total of thirteen diesel locomotives have been owned and operated by the SLG&W, starting with D.S.
+A total of thirteen diesel locomotives were owned and operated by the SLG&W during its independent years, starting with D.S.
 1 purchased in December 1951.
 In addition, motor car MC-3, built by American Car & Foundry and purchased by the SLG&W in 1951, was used to supplement the diesel-powered passenger trains.
 This car was later sold to the California Western and is still in operation as M-300.
 From 2017 until 2019 the line operated three locomotives, D.S.
 9 and 10, both ex-Union Pacific SW10 diesel-electric locomotives; and D.S.
 11 an ex-Southern Pacific EMD MP15AC locomotive which arrived on the railroad June 14, 2017.
 In late 2019 the railroad acquired an ex-Kennecott Copper GP39-2 locomotive (D.S.
 13), and acquired an EMD MP15DC locomotive (D.S.
 12), retiring the two SW10 locomotives by the end of the year.

+After the railroad's purchase by Patriot Rail, D.S.
+11 was retired and two EMD GP9 locomotives, 8201 and 8223 were added to the roster.